BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 ### Install the plugin locally

 - Run `gem install jekyll-timeago` in the Powershell window (at the base of the repo).
+Make a note of the version installed, that will be used in the next step, to the right of the ~> in the `gem ...` line.

 ### Add the plugin to the `Gemfile`